-Cambridge IGCSE syllabuses are designed on the assumption that learners have about 130 guided learning hours per subject over the duration of the course, but this is for guidance only.
+Cambridge O Level syllabuses are designed on the assumption that learners have about 130 guided learning hours per subject over the duration of the course, but this is for guidance only.
 The number of hours required to gain the qualification may vary according to local curricular practice and the learners' prior experience of the subject.

-1.3 Why choose Cambridge IGCSE Pakistan Studies?
+1.3 Why choose Cambridge O Level Pakistan Studies?

+Cambridge O Levels are established qualifications that keep pace with educational developments and trends.
+The Cambridge O Level curriculum places emphasis on broad and balanced study across a wide range of subject areas.
+The curriculum is structured so that students attain both practical skills and theoretical knowledge.

-Cambridge IGCSE Pakistan Studies is accepted by universities and employers as proof of knowledge and understanding.
+Cambridge O Level Pakistan Studies is accepted by universities and employers as proof of an understanding and knowledge of the country's history, environment and development.
+The Cambridge O Level Pakistan Studies syllabus encourages students to develop lifelong knowledge and skills, including:

-The Cambridge IGSCE Pakistan Studies syllabus introduces candidates to the country's history, environment and development.
-This syllabus will give candidates not just a balanced understanding of the heritage and history of Pakistan, but also an awareness of the challenges and opportunities facing this important state.
-Simultaneously, the course will also develop core transferable skills in interpreting and analysing a variety of sources of information, in evaluating a range of evidence and in drawing conclusions.
-Such skills provide a firm foundation for more advanced study in secondary school and in higher education, to say nothing of their value as preparation for future employment in a wide range of occupations and professions.
+- a balanced understanding of the heritage and history of Pakistan - an awareness of the challenges and opportunities which Pakistan faces - how to interpret and analyse a variety if sources of information to evaluate and draw conclusions.

+Cambridge O Level Pakistan Studies provides a firm foundation for more advanced study in secondary school and in higher education as well as valuable preparation for future employment in a wide range of occupations and professions.

-Cambridge IGSCE Pakistan Studies is one of the suite of area studies offered by Cambridge.
+Cambridge O Level Pakistan Studies is one of the suite of area studies offered by Cambridge which includes also India Studies and Bangladesh Studies.